Note from GGS: The information in this article is intended for individuals seeking body composition change, and is not applicable…

-This is why so many people have such a hard time both losing weight and keeping it off.
+Highly-restrictive eating is one of the reasons why so many people have such a hard time both losing weight and keeping it off.
 It also explains why most people could use a bit of help physiologically, psychologically, and biologically when it comes to attaining the physique and the health that they want.

 So, once you reach your goal weight, how can you stop your body from gaining it all back?
 That’s a legitimate fear most people have, and sometimes stops them from even trying in the first place.